 At the same time, separate from the national rulemakings but consistent with the national attention on performance metrics, some agencies are reevaluating how they use the longest-standing performance metric in transportation, automobile Level of Service (LOS).
 LOS metrics can provide a useful framework for understanding the operation of the system and its impacts on users.
-Many jurisdictions have imbedded LOS in their transportation decision-making at the planning, design and operations phases of roadway systems.
-However, the extensive use of a metric that produces a single letter grade to indicate congested or free-flowing conditions provides only a narrow view of transportation system performance and no longer serves the needs of many communities moving toward a broader set of performance measures that can provide a more comprehensive assessment of transportation system performance.
+Many jurisdictions have imbedded LOS in their transportation decision-making at the planning, design, and operations phases of roadway systems.
+However, the extensive use of a metric that produces a single letter grade to indicate congested or free-flowing conditions may provide only a narrow view of transportation system performance.
+Many communities are finding that they prefer using a broader set of performance measures that can provide a more comprehensive assessment of transportation system performance.

-These case studies show how some state and local agencies are taking advantage of existing federal flexibility in reconsidering their use of LOS as they attempt to resolve broader transportation-related challenges.
+These case studies show how some state and local agencies are taking advantage of existing federal flexibility regarding the use of LOS as they attempt to resolve broader transportation-related challenges.
 They are intended to serve as resources for other states and local entities seeking to better understand what flexibility is available to them surrounding the use of LOS in conjunction with other performance measures for design, safety, operations, and planning.
 While there are newer methodologies for calculating LOS for pedestrian, bicycle and transit modes, they are not yet widely used or evaluated and may have similar limitations as those associated with automobile LOS.
 For the purposes of this document, unless otherwise noted, LOS refers to automobile LOS.

-&lt;sup>1 Multimodal Level of Service (MMLOS) was incorporated into the 2010 edition of the Highway Capacity Manual
+1 Multimodal Level of Service (MMLOS) was incorporated into the 2010 edition of the Highway Capacity Manual